Middle of Nowhere (2012 film): Critical response

-Roger Ebert gave the film three stars and praised Corinealdi's performance, calling it "star-making".
+Roger Ebert gave the film three out of four stars and praised Corinealdi's performance, calling it "star-making".
 Kenneth Turan from the Los Angeles Times stated "Though Middle of Nowhere is very much a character piece, it benefits from some intricate plotting, and going where you think it will go is not on this film's mind.
 When you question everything about yourself, Ruby has to ask, what do you have to hold onto?
 We don't often have films that ask questions like these or ones that answer them as effectively."
 Middle of Nowhere was named one of The New York Times Critics' Pick and Manohla Dargis commented, "A plaintive, slow-boiling, quietly soul-stirring drama about a woman coming into her own, Middle of Nowhere carries the imprimatur of Sundance, but without the dreary stereotypes or self-satisfied politics that can (at times unfairly) characterize its offerings."